networktocode/ntc-templates/README.md

 ## Index File

 The Index file binds the templates to the commands being run.
 Special care has been taken on ordering, as there is potential for issues. e.g. `show ip route` picking up for `show ip router vrf <vrf-name>`.
-We have used a combination of ordering, as defined:

- - OS in alphabetical order
- - Command in length other
- - When Length is the same, use alphabetical order
- - Keep space between OS's

 Example: